christopherowers/supratidal_forests/README.md

 &nbsp;

-A diversity of other taxa contribute to the tree and shrub flora of Supratidal forests in Australia, including other members of _*MYRTACEAE*_ - e.g. swamp mahogany (_Eucalyptus robusta_), forest red gum (_E. tereticornis_), swamp turpentine (_Lophostemon suaveolens_) – freshwater mangroves (_Barringtonia acutangula_), and a variety of palms (e.g. _Pandanus spiralus_, _Livistonia australis_), among other taxa.
+A diversity of other taxa contribute to the tree and shrub flora of Supratidal forests in Australia, including other members of __*MYRTACEAE*__ - e.g. swamp mahogany (_Eucalyptus robusta_), forest red gum (_E. tereticornis_), swamp turpentine (_Lophostemon suaveolens_) – freshwater mangroves (_Barringtonia acutangula_), and a variety of palms (e.g. _Pandanus spiralus_, _Livistonia australis_), among other taxa.
 Examples of various geomorphic and vegetation classes encountered around Australian coast are presented in Figure 5.

 &nbsp;

 <img src="figures/FIG5-collage.png" width="" height="1000" />

-__Figure 5.__ Examples of geomorphic and vegetation classes of SCF forests and adjoining ecosystems:
+__Figure 5.__ Examples of geomorphic and vegetation classes of __*SCF Forests*__ and adjoining ecosystems:
 (a) Spring tide inundation of _Casuarina glauca_ Swamp Oak Forest (background) and coastal saltmarsh (foreground), Minnamurra River estuary, NSW
 (b) _Melaleuca_ spp. and _Baringtonia acutangula_ supratidal forest (right) adjacent to coastal saltmarsh (centre) and _Avicennia_ mangrove (left), Mary River estuary, NT
 (c) _Melaleuca leucadendra_ supratidal forest (background) adjacent to saltmarsh, saltflat and mangrove (foreground), Killaloe, QLD